 - Helped raise over $370,000 for grassroots organizations, many based in Rashida’s district, including:

 Raised over $30,000 dollars to help bail out Michigan mothers who are in cages simply because they cannot afford bail—so they can go home to their families for Mother’s Day and beyond.

 Raised over $17,000 for local organizations supporting seniors and families who faced displacement during 2021’s catastrophic flooding.

 Raised and donated over $34,000 for food banks and food distribution services in the district.

 Raised over $100,000 for local Black-led, Indigenous-led, Latine-led, and undocumented-led groups.

 Raised thousands of dollars for local abortion care.

-Raised over $4,500 for a full-service program providing asylum-seekers with safe shelter, food, clothing, legal aid, access to medical and mental healthcare, and support with finding employment and housing.
+Raised about $7,000 for a full-service program providing asylum-seekers with safe shelter, food, clothing, legal aid, access to medical and mental healthcare, and support with finding employment and housing.

 Want more information about Rashida’s policymaking work?
 Check out more here.